 ( Read a detailed post : Places to visit in Ladakh )

-As we mentioned earlier in our post, our first day was all about relaxation, so the actual sightseeing started from Day 2.
-Acclimatization is important.
+As we mentioned earlier, our first day was all about relaxation, so the actual sightseeing started from Day 2.

 And then we headed to the hotel for lunch, after having hearty lunch we all headed to Shanti Stupa for the sunset.
 The view from Shanti Stupa was mesmerizing.

-But, unfortunately, it was little cloudy on that day but we had the entire Shanti Stupa to ourselves.
+But, unfortunately, it was little cloudy on that day and we could not see the sunset but we had the entire Shanti Stupa to ourselves.
 Tashi mentioned that during summer you literally have to struggle to get a single picture without anyone else in the frame.

 Started quite early and we drove all the way to Chilling passing by Nimmo which is a confluence of the river Indus and the Zanskar river.
 The frozen Zanskar was our companion throughout our journey to Chilling.
 But we were not able to reach chilling as BRO had other plans on that day.
 There was a blast just 11 km away from Chilling for road construction and the roads were blocked.